erykjj/inrefens/README.md

 1. In your vault's `.obsidian/plugins/` directory, make a directory (folder) called `inrefens`, if you don't already have one
 2. Download [main.js](https://github.com/erykjj/inrefens/releases/latest/download/main.js), [styles.css](https://github.com/erykjj/inrefens/releases/latest/download/styles.css), [manifest.json](https://github.com/erykjj/inrefens/releases/latest/download/manifest.json)
-3. If not already enabled, enable the plugin in Obsidian Settings → Community plugins
+3. If not already enabled, enable `in(REF)ens` in Obsidian Settings → Community plugins
 4. Configure the language in the plugin settings (if installing for the first time); defaults to English

 ---